emmyclau/exercise/README.md

 This exercise consists of 2 parts:
 1. Statistics: Use crime dataset to understand the determinants of crime and to generate policy suggestions that are applicable to local government.
-2. Machine Learning: Use news dataset to classify the posts
+2. Machine Learning: Use news dataset to build a model to help classify news posts into different topics.

 **NOTE**
 1. This exercise is meant to understand the approach and the analysis than the actual performance of your models.
 You are suggested not to spend more than a few hours on this exercise.